brayschurman/neat-things/General/nasa-10-rules.md

 [Source](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code)

+These were originally written for C, but can be applied to any language.
+I've included examples and scenarios for JavaScript.

 ## 1. Simple Control Constructs

 No unnecessary gotos, breaks, continues, multiple exits from loops, multiple returns from functions, or other confusing control constructs.